Renuka: Place in Hindu pantheon

-Early life
+Childhood and marriage

-Renuka was born to King Renu after he performed a yajna (ritual fire sacrifice) to ensure peace and prosperity.
-Emerging from the sacrificial fire, she became her parents' cherished child.
-At age eight, the sage Agastya, advised her marriage to Jamadagni, when she reached maturity.
-Jamadagni was the son of Richika and Satyavati, who had earned divine blessings through penance.
-Renuka assisted Jamadagni in rituals.

-Renuka's daily ritual involved bathing in the Malaprabha River with intense focus.
-Her spiritual power enabled her to mold sand into an unbaked pot and use a coiled serpent as a rope to carry water for her husband's oblations.
+Renuka was born to King Renu after he performed a ritual fire sacrifice called yajna in order to ensure peace and prosperity.
+Emerging from the sacrificial fire, Renuka became her parents' cherished child, and at age eight the sage Agastya advised her that she would marry Jamadagni when she reached maturity.
+Jamadagni was the son of Richika and Satyavati, who had earned divine blessings through penance, and Renuka assisted Jamadagni in rituals.
+Her own daily ritual involved bathing in the Malaprabha River with such intense focus that her spiritual power enabled her to mould sand into an unbaked pot, and later, use a coiled serpent as a rope to carry water for her husband's oblations.

-Married life

-Renuka and Jamadagni had a daughter, Anjana, and five sons: Ṛumaṇvān, Suhotra, Vasu, Viśvāvasu, and Rama Bhargava (later known as Parashurama, Vishnu's sixth avatar).
-Parashurama earned Shiva's favor through penance, receiving an axe (parashu), which became his namesake.
+Renuka and Jamadagni had a daughter Anjana, and five sons: Ṛumaṇvān, Suhotra, Vasu, Viśvāvasu, and Rama Bhargava (later known as Parashurama, Vishnu's sixth avatar).
+Parashurama earned Shiva's favor through penance and received an axe (parashu) as a reward, which then became his namesake.

+Estrangement from Jamadagni and death

-One day, when Renuka went to the river, she saw a king making love to his wives.
-She was captivated by the sight and momentarily lost her concentration and devotion to her husband.
-As she was distracted, she lost her spiritual power, granted to her through her chastity, causing her to lose the water she collected.
-When she came back to the ashram, Jamadagni divined these events through his yogic power, and cursed her lack of devotion.
+One day when Renuka went to the river she saw the king Chitraratha having sex with his wives.
+Captivated by the sight, she momentarily lost her concentration and devotion to her husband.
+Distracted in this way, she lost the spiritual power granted to her through her chastity, causing her to lose the water she had collected.
+When she came back to the ashram, Jamadagni divined these events through his yogic power and cursed her lack of devotion.

-After being cursed by her husband, Renuka went east and sat in the forest to meditate.
-In her penance, she met with the saints Eknath and Joginath; and requested them to gain the mercy of her husband.
-They first consoled her and then instructed her to follow their advice exactly as told.
-They told her to purify herself, first bathing in a nearby lake, and then to worship a Shivalinga, which they had given to her.
-Next, she was asked to visit the nearby town and beg for rice from the houses (this ritual, called "Joga Bedodu", is still carried out by women during a particular month in Karnataka/ "Jogawa" in Marathi, "Yellamma Jogu" in Telangana).

-After collecting the rice, she was to give half to the saints and cook the remaining half, adding jaggery, partaking of the cooked rice with full devotion.
-They said that if she performed this ritual for three days, she would be able to visit her husband on the fourth day.
+After being cursed by her husband Renuka went east and sat in the forest to meditate.
+In her penance she met with the saints Eknath and Joginath, and requested their help in gaining mercy from her husband.
+They first consoled her and then instructed her to follow their advice exactly, telling her to first purify herself by bathing in a nearby lake and then to worship a Shivalinga which they gave her.
+Next she was asked to visit the nearby town and beg for rice from the houses, and this ritual - called Joga Bedodu in Karnataka, Jogawa in Marathi, and Yellamma Jogu in Telangana - is still carried out by women during a particular month.
+After collecting the rice, Renuka was to give half to the saints and then cook the remaining half, adding jaggery, and then partake of the cooked rice with full devotion.
+The saints said that if she performed this ritual for three days she would be able to visit her husband on the fourth day.